dBernard2027/dBernard2027/README.md

 - 📫 You can contact me with dorian.bernard2027@gmail.com

 A lot of my projects are currently made with subversion: and will not be present on Git:
-- Soft Discovery Engine (En Cours)
+- Soft Discovery Engine - C++, DirectX
-- SoftDiscovery.fr
+- SoftDiscovery.fr (Closed)
 - Wonders Of The Past
 - Endless Cruise
 - Fragments Of Lethee
-- Space School Adventure (En Cours)
+- Space School Adventure
-- Soft Discovery Launcher (En attente)

 If u want to see them, contact me at dorian.bernard2027@gmail.com.